SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-2/sap-aem-int-day-2.md

 Day 2 of 5.
 Topics covered :

-- SAP EDA artefacts visualized using the Event Portal
+SAP EDA artifacts visualized using the Event Portal
+- Explore the Event Portal and learn how to import objects.
+- Learn how to create a design so that your events can be maped and understood.

-- UI5 cards in realtime
+SAP UI5 Integration cards displaying events in real time
+- Using the services provided in the SAP BTP, you will learn how to create visualizations for your data using eventing.
+- Learn how easy it is to bring your events to life.

 ## What you need: Prerequisites

 Duration: 0:07:00

-Enter environment setup & prerequisites here
+Complete all activities in day 2.
+You access and use the same broker you setup previously as well as the simulator push events.

 ## Step 1 - SAP EDA artefacts visualized